heroku-python/django-postgrespool/README.rst

 Django-PostgresPool
 ===================

-This is an elegant Postgres Connection Pool backend for Django.
-Use with caution.
+This is a simple Postgres Connection Pool backend for Django — it's experimental, so use with caution.

 It's powered by the lovely and beautiful SQLAlchemy.